Dmdv/Dmdv/README.md

 ## Hey! 👋
 With 15 years in backend and 5 years in blockchain development, I've dedicated my career to building robust financial platforms and blockchain.

-I'm driven by curiosity and it didn't kill me yet.
+- Ultra-low latency infrastructure
 - Blockchain and protocols development
-- Developing trading infrastructure for trading platform
+- Trading infrastructure
-- Developing systematic trading strategies, and trading bots
+- Systematic trading strategies, and trading bots
 - Strong hands-on experience in C++ 17 and above
 - Previous experience of building and managing a trading platform
 - Exploring new trading opportunities